tristanbatchler/TwilightGroveOnline/README.md

 - [x] Compress the WASM and serve client over netlify
 - [x] Locked doors are still a bit bugged.
 Watching another player come out of a locked door makes it seem like they're stuck in the wall.
 - [x] Axe spawns outside the boundary in the mines?
 Item spawn should be broadcast just to people in level
-- [ ] Make inventory not scroll when you sell an item
+- [x] Make inventory not scroll when you sell an item
-- [ ] Passwords don't match or profane username = disable line edits and won't let you register
+- [x] Passwords don't match or profane username = disable line edits and won't let you register
-- [ ] Can't use cursor keys when
+- [ ] Can't use cursor keys when typing
 - [ ] Have XP tooltip update while hovering
 - [ ] Spamming harvest like 10 times then move, then try to mine again normally, it mines without the animation
 - [ ] Random variation in harvest time